electricitymaps/electricitymaps-contrib/README.md

 ### Carbon intensity calcuation and data source
 The carbon intensity of each country is measured from the perspective of a consumer.
 It represents the greenhouse gas footprint of 1 kWh consumed inside a given country.
 The footprint is measured in gCO2eq (grams CO2 equivalent), meaning each greenhouse gas is converted to its CO2 equivalent in terms of global warming potential over 100 year (for instance, 1 gram of methane emitted has the same global warming impact during 100 years as ~20 grams of CO2 over the same period).

 The carbon intensity of each type of power plant takes into account emissions arising from the whole lifecyle of the plant (construction, fuel production, operational emissions, and decomissioning).
 Carbon-intensity factors used in the map are detailed in [co2eq-parameters.js](https://github.com/corradio/electricitymap/blob/master/config/co2eq_parameters.js).
 These numbers come from the following scientific peer reviewed litterature:
-- IPCC 2014 Assessment Report is used as reference in most instances (see a summary in the [wikipedia entry](https://en.wikipedia.org/wiki/Life-cycle_greenhouse-gas_emissions_of_energy_sources#2014_IPCC.2C_Global_warming_potential_of_selected_electricity_sources))
+- IPCC (2014) Fifth Assessment Report is used as reference in most instances (see a summary in the [wikipedia entry](https://en.wikipedia.org/wiki/Life-cycle_greenhouse-gas_emissions_of_energy_sources#2014_IPCC.2C_Global_warming_potential_of_selected_electricity_sources))

 Country-specific carbon-intensity factors:
 - Estonia: